lily-joh/Flixster/README.md

 <img src="https://imgur.com/jgxXitB.gif" width=250><br>

 ### Notes
-In the middle of writing the code, the emulator did not run suddenly, so I reinstalled Android Studio and it worked.
+In the middle of writing the code, the emulator did not run suddenly.
+I solved the problem by reinstalling Android Studio and executed Clean Project and rebuilt it.

 ### Open-source libraries used